01 of 04

-Keep in mind that shower drains are made to fit 2" drain pipe.
-A two-inch pipe is the recommended pipe size because showers have a low threshold for flooding, and 2" pipe helps the water drain faster than does a 1 1/2" pipe.
-So, if you are converting from a tub and shower combination to a shower, you'll likely have to change drain pipe size.
+Keep in mind that shower drains are made to fit a 2-inch drainpipe.
+A 2-inch pipe is the recommended pipe size because showers have a low threshold for flooding, and a 2-inch pipe helps the water drain faster than does a 1 1/2-inch pipe.
+So, if you are converting from a tub and shower combination to a shower, you'll likely have to change the drain pipe size.

 02 of 04

 Compression-type shower drains attach to the home drain pipes with compression washers and nuts.
 They are easier to install, generally than glue-on shower drain connections.
 Compression drains come in PVC, ABS, or brass pipe.
 Any of these can be used with steel, fiberglass, or plastic shower bases.

 When installing a compression shower drain, the drain fitting is first installed into the shower base.

 - The drainpipe should come up to about 3/4 to 1 inch below the lip of the shower drain.
 You may have to put the shower base into place to mark the right height, then remove the pan to cut the pipe.